aesara-devs/aesara/doc/extending/graph_rewriting.rst

              0.000s - local_subtensor_merge

   * ``0.751816s - ('canonicalize', 'EquilibriumOptimizer', 4) - 0.004s``
-    This line is from :class:`SeqOptimizer`, and indicates information related to a sub-optimizer.
+    This line is from :class:`SequentialGraphRewriter`, and indicates information related to a sub-optimizer.
 It means that this sub-optimizer took a total of .7s.
 Its name is ``'canonicalize'``.
 It is an :class:`EquilibriumOptimizer`.
-It was executed at index 4 by the :class:`SeqOptimizer`.
+It was executed at index 4 by the :class:`SequentialGraphRewriter`.
 It spent 0.004s in the *validate* phase.
   * All other lines are from the profiler of the :class:`EquilibriumOptimizer`.

   * An :class:`EquilibriumOptimizer` does multiple passes on the Apply nodes from